 - Does the organization have an established place of worship?

-- Does the organization have an established congregation or other regular membership group?
+- Does the organization have an established congregation or another regular membership group?
 Note that this is probably the most important factor.
-IRS regulations state that a membership or other congregation is essential and that without members an organization may be deemed a religious organization rather than a church.
+IRS regulations state that membership or other congregation is essential and that without members an organization may be deemed a religious organization rather than a church.

 - How many members does the organization have?
-(If the organization has 20 members or less, it is likely that this factor will trigger in-depth follow-up questions).
+(If the organization has 20 members or fewer, it is likely that this factor will trigger in-depth follow-up questions).

 - Does the organization have a process by which an individual becomes a member?

 - Does the organization conduct baptisms, funerals, weddings, or other rituals?

 - Does the organization have a school for the religious instruction of the young?

 - Does the organization have a minister or religious leader?

 - Is the organization’s minister or religious leader also one of its officers, directors, or trustees?

 - Does the organization ordain, commission, or license ministers or religious leaders?